Deconstruction (building): Economic potential

 Deconstruction is well suited to job training for the construction trades.
 Taking down a building is an excellent way for a worker to learn how to put a building up.
 This is vital for the economic recovery of inner-city communities.
 Unskilled and low-skilled workers can receive on-the-job training in use of basic carpentry tools and techniques, as well as learning teamwork, problem-solving, critical thinking and good work habits.
+Buffalo ReUse was founded as a nonprofit deconstruction firm in 2006 to dismantle abandoned properties within Buffalo, New York and provide jobs for residents of the downtrodden East Side.

 Process

 When choosing to deconstruct a building there are some important aspects that need to be taken into consideration.
 Developing a list of local contacts that are able to take used materials is an essential first step.
-These might include commercial architectural salvage businesses, reclamation yards, not-for-profit and social enterprise salvage warehouses, and dismantling contractors.
+These might include commercial architectural salvage businesses, reclamation yards, non-profit and social enterprise salvage warehouses, and dismantling contractors.
 Materials that cannot be salvaged may be recycled on-site or off-site, or taken to landfills.
 The next step involves identifying which, if any, are hazardous materials.
 Lead paint and asbestos are two substances in particular that need to be handled extremely cautiously and disposed of properly.

-Salvaged goods that are contaminated with hazardous materials such as Lead Paint will need additional processing in order to be reused again, which adds an additional cost barrier to the effective reuse of certain materials reclaimed in a deconstruction project.
-To address this challenge, some deconstruction contractors have begun utilizing specialized sealed processing trailers that utilize negative pressure to provide on-site lead remediation processing for salvaged timber.
+Salvaged goods that are contaminated with hazardous materials such as lead paint will need additional processing in order to be reused again, which adds an additional cost barrier to the effective reuse of certain materials reclaimed in a deconstruction project.
+To address this challenge, some deconstruction contractors have begun using specialized sealed processing trailers that use negative pressure to provide on-site lead remediation processing for salvaged timber.

 The following set of questions can aid in developing a deconstruction plan: